01 of 10

 Regardless of decorating style, the best rooms show off their owners’ personalities.
 You’ll feel better, live better, and sleep better when surrounded by the colors, patterns, textures, and objects you love best.
 Designer Rob Stuart was happy to oblige the desire of this bedroom’s owner for a hint of retro style and a dash of bright color.
 If you love it, it will work.Continue to 5 of 10 below.

 Elegance and the Traditional Bedroom

 The symmetry and classic style of the traditional look provides a natural elegance that is sophisticated and expensive-looking, even if in reality, the decorating budget was small.
 Instead of the expected curtains along the canopy bed in this bedroom, S.B Long Interiors enclosed the head of the bed with drapes, adding a further touch of luxurious style.Continue to 6 of 10 below.

 Add a Dash of Contemporary Style

-Traditional design isn't trapped in memories of fashions gone by.
-In fact, you are always free to add touches of contemporary style to your traditional bedroom, as so beautifully demonstrated by Hooper Patterson Interior Design in this lovely blue and white bedroom.
+The traditional design isn't trapped in memories of fashions gone by.
+You are always free to add touches of contemporary style to your traditional bedroom, as so beautifully demonstrated by Hooper Patterson Interior Design in this lovely blue and white bedroom.
 While the furniture design and layout are traditional, the Moroccan-trellis rug, cheerful floral-print bed drapes, and "ghost" chair at the vanity are all quite of-the-moment.Continue to 7 of 10 below.

 07 of 10